How to Prepare for Gray Hair?

 Now when I do color, there’s the question of shade and brand.
 I’ve been looking for perfection since I started.
 I want the most natural materials, easy application, and great coverage.
 I’m still looking, but my favorites so far: Tints of Nature and Naturcolor.

 There’s also this company worth looking at: myhairprint.
 They claim their product allows us not to dye, but to restore gray hair to its original color.
-I haven't tried it yet, so don’t have a personal experience to share.
-The whole thing seems rather involved to me.
-I keep procrastinating.
+The whole process seems rather involved to me.
+For some people it might take up to 3 hours.

 When to Stop Coloring Your Hair